Sarah DeanIntegrative psychotherapist

 How I work

 I'm an Integrative Counsellor for Adults and Young People (12+) working in North Oxfordshire.
 I work collaboratively with you to create a safe and warm environment on an open ended and regular basis.
-I believe we all have the potential to grow and flourish only sometimes, a helping hand to have a more fulfilling way of life is needed.
+I believe you have the potential to grow and flourish only sometimes, a helping hand to have a more fulfilling way of life is needed.

 Together, we can build a relationship where you experience empathic understanding and feel understood - as if I'm in your shoes; genuine where it's OK to say, think and feel what your life is like now.
 Also importantly, I strive not to judge, discriminated nor marginalised by me.
 I work with all ethnicities, religious beliefs (or none), where difference is celebrated.

 Issues I work with